nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags by typing t/ without specifying any tags after it.
+* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be 91234567 and johndoe@example.com respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be 91234567 and johndoe@example.com respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be Betsy Crower and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` edits the name of the 2nd person to be Betsy Crower and clears all existing tags.

 ### Locating persons by name: `find`